-A new statutory Code of Practice came into force with a new focus on a coordinated response that is shared between Education, Health and Social Care
+A latest statutory Code of Practice (January 2015) came into force with a new focus on a coordinated response that is shared between Education, Health and Social Care

 The Local Authority is required by law to publish its “Local Offer”.
 This simply aims to pull information about available services into one place to make it clear and accessible to all children and their families.